Almira Lincoln Phelps: Troy Female Seminary

 Encouraged by Eaton and her sister's success and driven by her own financial needs, Lincoln began to write such textbooks in the late 1820s.
 Her first and most notable textbook Familiar Lectures on Botany was published in 1829, going through seventeen editions and selling over 275,000 copies by 1872.

-Amos Eaton believed in women's capacity for higher education, and made it a priority to invite women from the Troy Seminary to his lectures at Renessalaer Polytechnic Institute whenever possible.
+Amos Eaton believed in women's capacity for higher education, and made it a priority to invite women from the Troy Seminary to his lectures at Renesselaer Polytechnic Institute whenever possible.
 Eaton believed that men and women should be educated together, and made an effort throughout his life to include women in scientific instruction.
 From Eaton, Almira learned much about several fields, including botany, chemistry, geology, and natural philosophy.

 A second professional mentor of Almira's was botanist William Darlington.
 He influenced her presentation of botany in her textbooks, and encouraged her to add introductory material on the Natural System of Botanical Classification, rather than solely including the Linnean System in her book.
 Almira took this suggestion in subsequent editions of her textbook.

 In 1830, with the absence of her sister, Phelps served as acting principal of the Troy Female Seminary and gave a series of lectures related to female education that she would later publish as her second book, Lectures to Young Ladies.
 During this time, Almira gained important managerial experience, and began to write down some of her own ideas for women's education.
 During her acting principalship, Almira expanded the property of the Troy Seminary to include room for the students to cultivate their own botanical specimens on the grounds.

+West Chester Young Ladies Seminary

-Almira was remarried in 1831 to John Phelps, a lawyer and politician from Vermont.
+In 1831, Almira married John Phelps, a lawyer and politician from Vermont.
 Taking the name "Almira Hart Lincoln Phelps", she once again gave up her career to raise a second family but continued to write new textbooks on chemistry, natural philosophy, and education.

 In 1838, Phelps was appointed principal of the literary department of the West Chester Young Ladies Seminary in West Chester, Pennsylvania run by a local medical doctor, Jesse W. Cook.
 Phelps' step-daughter Eunice was appointed assistant principal, another step-daughter Ann and daughter Emma Lincoln were appointed teachers.
-Phelps's own textbooks were used in several of the classes.
+Phelps's textbooks were used in several of the classes.

 Almost from the very beginning there was conflict between the Cooks and Phelpses.
-The Phelpses were unhappy about Mrs. Cook's interference in running the school, including bothering the staff.
+The Phelpses were reportedly unhappy about Mrs. Cook's interference in running the school, including bothering the staff.
 John Phelps considered Dr. Cook to be an amiable and courteous man, but unable to run the school properly and with no idea about how to properly educate young women.
 Another major point of contention between Almira and some of the Seminary's trustees was the place of religion in the curriculum.
 Almira wished to include religious instruction and worship into the curriculum, and the board of trustees wished to remain secular.
 Almira ultimately cited this as one of the main reasons for her later departure from the school.